The Probability of Intransitivity in Dice and Close Elections: Introduction

 One might just as well study dice with faces drawn from a continuous probability distribution.
 In particular, experiments and intuition strongly suggest that the model where faces are uniform in $(-1, 1)$ and conditioned on face-sum equal zero is, as in the discrete case, chaotic.

 Our first result indicates that this behavior is quite fragile.
-If the uniform faces are replaced with any other continuous distribution (satisfying some reasonable assumptions), then whether a die beats another is determined by the value of a real function of the faces of each die and the model becomes transitive. \begin{theorem} Take $\bfa$, $\bfb$ and $\bfc$ to be three independent $n$-sided dice.
-Assume that the distribution of a single face is continuous, with PDF $f$ and CDF $F$, mean zero and variance one.
+If the uniform faces are replaced with any other continuous distribution (satisfying some reasonable assumptions), then whether a die beats another is determined by the value of a real function of the faces of each die and the model becomes transitive. \begin{theorem} Take $\bfa$, $\bfb$ and $\bfc$ to be three independent $n$-sided dice with i.i.d. faces.
+Assume that the distribution of a single face has density {\rm(PDF)} $f$ and {\rm CDF} $F$, mean zero and variance one.
 Let $\cE_0$ denote the event that the face-sums of $\bfa$, $\bfb$ and $\bfc$ are all zero.
-Additionally, assume that the distribution of a single face: \begin{itemize} \item Has enough (say, twelve) finite moments. \item Has PDF $f$ supported on a (possibly infinite) closed interval $\supp(f)$.
-Furthermore, $f$ is continuous on $\supp(f)$. \item Is \emph{not} uniform on $\left[-\sqrt{3}, \sqrt{3}\right]$. \end{itemize} Then: \begin{enumerate} \item Conditional on $\cE_0$, with probability tending to one as $n \to \infty$,
+Additionally, assume that the distribution of a single face: \begin{itemize} \item Has enough {\rm (say, six)} finite moments. \item Has PDF $f$ supported on a {\rm (possibly infinite)} closed interval $\supp(f)$.
+Furthermore, $f$ is continuous on $\supp(f)$. \item Is \emph{not} uniform on $\big[-\sqrt{3}, \sqrt{3} \,\big]$. \end{itemize} Then: \begin{enumerate} \item Conditional on $\cE_0$, with probability tending to one as $n \to \infty$,

-\item As $n \to \infty$, $\Pr \left[ \bfa, \bfb, \bfc \text{ are intransitive} \mid \cE_0 \right] \to 0$. \end{enumerate} \end{theorem}
+\item As $n \to \infty$, $\Pr \left[ \bfa, \bfb, \bfc \text{ are transitive} \mid \cE_0 \right] \to 1$. \end{enumerate} \end{theorem}